This section looks at the courts above the First-tier and Upper tribunals.

 A successful application (stopping removal/deportation from the UK) would have to show that you are at real risk of serious, irreversible harm if the measure is not applied.

-If you have been issued with removal directions or notice of removal/deportation, and you can argue that the Home Office and the courts have not properly applied the European Convention of Human Rights (which the UK is obliged to do under international law), you can apply for Rule 39 to be applied.
+If you have been issued with notice of removal/deportation, and you can argue that the Home Office and the courts have not properly applied the European Convention of Human Rights (which the UK is obliged to do under international law), you can apply for Rule 39 to be applied.

 Read the Court's Rule 39 Practice Directions here.